Pamela Anderson 'unrecognisable' as she attends the BAFTAs completely make-up-free: 'I didn't recognise her'

 Hollywood icon Pamela Anderson turned up to this year’s BAFTAs completely make-up-free, leaving fans stunned.

-The former Baywatch star was one of many A-listers, alongside Ariana Grande, Selena Gomez, and Kylie Jenner, who turned up to last night’s ceremony (February 16) in London.
+The former Baywatch star was one of many A-listers, alongside Ariana Grande, Selena Gomez and Kylie Jenner, who appeared at last night’s ceremony (February 16) in London.

 However, Pamela kept everyone talking after she opted for a completely natural look for the high-profile event.